vonderklaas/youtube-pins/README.md

 ### YouTube Bookmarks

-Google Chrome extension to make bookmarks on YouTube videos.
-Extension allow you to save, delete and jump to bookmarks.
-It works only on YouTube, while video is being watched.
+This is a *Extension* for Google Chrome to create bookmarks for YouTube videos.
+It allows you to save, delete and jump to specific timestamp.
+Extension works only while you are on YouTube.

 ### UI